-Industry 4.0 is a buzzword which gets thrown around in meetings and conferences when talking about the next generation of the connected world or discussions involving 5G capabilities.
+Industry 4.0 is a buzzword that gets thrown around in meetings and conferences when talking about the next generation of the connected world or discussions involving 5G capabilities.
 But what does this phrase mean to our customers?
 And what does a factory outfitted with Industry 4.0 connectivity look like?

 Industry 4.0 involves the process of connecting various machines, smart and conventional, to the cloud with sensors to create a powerful sensor network.
 The industry 4.0 network will be fast and stable enough to relay data to people or other machines in real time, with nearly zero latency.
 This data is rapidly turned into insight such as information on which processes can be automated, and which machines are close to failing or need repair.
 But what it really means is the factory is a more holistic and better-connected ecosystem for companies focusing on manufacturing and supply chain management.

-This process is already starting to happen in factories around the world using current 4G networks, LoRA, wi-fi and other connectivity types.
+This process is already starting to happen in factories using current 4G networks, LoRA, wi-fi, and other connectivity types.
 However, all of these options pose limitations in network speeds and reliability that are a barrier to a fully realized connected factory.
 5G will revolutionize factories because it will enable businesses to access much more data and apply it to the communication and automation of industrial machines and systems through IoT on a massive scale.
 Industry 4.0 factories will run more efficiently with significantly less downtime, allowing companies to greatly enhance the speed at which products are brought to market.

 Industry 4.0 and Robotics